NilesHachmeister/Tech-Blog-Week-14/README.md

 edit post page

+pass userid into creating a post or a comment

 how to find the username through comment's user id.

 figure out how to tell the user who posted the comment and add that to the comment line